Elvis Presley

 $600M

-Elvis sold a billion records and died with $5M; Michael Jackson died $500M in debt but built a $600M empire—the difference is who owned the music.
+Elvis sold a billion records and died with $5M; Michael Jackson died $500M in debt but built a $600M empire—proving the King of Pop mastered what the King of Rock never could: owning his catalog.

 Elvis Presley's Revenue